Three South Pacific islands: Moho tani in the Marquesas of French Polynesia, Rapa is in southern French Polynesia, and Rotuma in Fiji.

 - Launch a goat removal program in Rapa island to save the Rapa shearwater from extinction.

 Rotuma Island (Fiji), 4,300 ha; Mohotani Island (French Polynesia), 1,500 ha; Rapa iti Island, 4,000 ha (French Polynesia).

-This project is funded by the T-Gear Foundation, to whom we are grateful for making this important work possible.
+This project is funded by a foundation that prefers to remain anonymous.
+We are grateful to them for making this important work possible.

 In More Depth...